 - keeping wounds clean and dressed

-- immobilization devices, such as a cast boot or total contact cast
+- wearing immobilization devices, such as a cast boot or total contact cast

-- close observation of gangrene toes until self-amputation occurs, when the toes fall off due to lack of blood flow
+- closely observing any gangrene on the toes until self-amputation occurs, which is when the toes fall off due to lack of blood flow

-When nonsurgical treatment fails to heal diabetic foot problems, surgery may be considered.
-Surgical treatment options include:
+When nonsurgical treatment does not successfully heal diabetic foot problems, the doctor might consider surgery.
+Surgical options include:

-- amputation, varying from toe or part of the foot to amputation of the leg below the knee, or above the knee in some cases
+- amputation, ranging from single toes or sections of foot to amputation of the leg below or even above the knee

 - surgical stabilization of Charcot's Foot